hannahlu/comp160-engineering/README.md

 7. Games must still be games when adapted.
 Not just usable, but enjoyable
 8. Make use of available software development tools, such as LDL, and research performed for visually impaired games
 9. Introduce and implement an industry standard of guidelines for accessible gaming for the visually impaired.
+10. Allowing users to make modifications to game.

 ### Conclusion

 ### References